32 Employee Rewards To Motivate Your Team (Without Breaking The Bank)

 Sometimes it’s the little things that make the biggest difference.

 Instituting a casual dress code signals to your employees that you care about their comfort and their ability to express themselves as individuals.
 Casual dress is also consistent with a results-oriented culture.
-Like unlimited vacation, it shows that you’re more interested in the work they produce than forcing your employees to conform to cultural norms.

 In some industries, like law or finance, casual attire might not seem like an option.
 But increasingly, companies in these fields are choosing to adopt a flexible dress code, allowing employees to dress casually on most days, but requiring more formal attire for certain situations, like client meetings.